Turkey summons German envoy over detention of Turkish journalists | Law-Order

 The public prosecutor's office in Darmstadt said police had searched the private apartments of two journalists aged 46 and 51 in the western town of Moerfelden-Walldorf on suspicion of dangerous dissemination of personal data.
 Investigators confiscated electronic storage media and other devices, the office said, adding that police had detained the two men but later released them.

+"The German ambassador in Turkey was called to the Turkish Foreign Ministry today for an interview," a source at Germany's foreign minister told Reuters.
 Germany is home to the world's largest Turkish diaspora community, but relations between Berlin and Ankara have suffered in recent years over many issues including Germany's handling of the followers of U.S.-based cleric Fethullah Gulen, blamed by Ankara for a 2016 failed coup and labelled a terrorist organisation in Turkey.
-Germany's refusal to extradite military officers whom Turkey accuses of participating in the coup attempt, after they claimed asylum, has enraged Ankara.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)